LaravelArab/docs/homestead.md

         - map: ~/Code
           to: /home/vagrant/Code

-To enable [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html), just add a simple flag to your synced folder configuration:
+To enable [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html), you only need to add a simple flag to your synced folder configuration:

     folders:
         - map: ~/Code
           to: /home/vagrant/Code
           type: "nfs"

+> {note} When using NFS, you should consider installing the [vagrant-bindfs](https://github.com/gael-ian/vagrant-bindfs) plug-in.
+This plug-in will maintain the correct user / group permissions for files and directories within the Homestead box.

 You may also pass any options supported by Vagrant's [Synced Folders](https://www.vagrantup.com/docs/synced-folders/basic_usage.html) by listing them under the `options` key: